 Canada and the US have a tax treaty in place that dates back to 1980 and has been revised four times since.
 Among the provisions of the tax treaty is an information-sharing agreement that allows the two governments to share information and cooperate in the collecting of revenue.
 Another aspect of the treaty is establishing what income is taxable to which country and what income may be exempt.
 This is especially important for individuals and organizations engaged in cross-border commerce.
 The treaty also includes the credit for foreign taxes the IRS gives to US citizens and permanent residents on their US expat tax return when they have paid Canadian taxes.

 For the Self-Employed

-The self-employed are subject to even tighter filing requirements on US expat taxes.
-If you have income of $400 or more from self-employment, then you have to file US expat taxes, no matter what side of the border the income was earned.
+The self-employed are subject to strict filing requirements on their US expat tax return.
+If you have income of $400 or more from self-employment, then you have to file US expat taxes, regardless of which side of the border the income was earned.

 Canadian businesses can be organized in a number of different entities, including sole proprietorships, partnerships and limited partnerships, and corporations.
 Each of these entities offers varying levels of legal protections and is encumbered by different requirements on US expat taxes.

 In Canada, sales tax, called the Harmonized Sales Tax, is assessed both at the national and provincial level.
 The federal level is 5%, and the provinces add an additional amount ranging from 0-10%.